ibakhsh/dynamic_php_mysql_expose/README.md

 }
 ```

-will continue improving the code .. if you have any issues or suggestions email me.
+will continue improving the code .. let me know of any issues to fix.
-my email (title=dynamic_php_services_ibakhsh) @: igbmadinah@gmail.com
 Best of luck.